Summary

 print(f"Response: {block.text}")

-The budget_tokens parameter controls how much “thinking time” Claude gets.
-A higher budget means more thorough reasoning but slower responses and higher costs.
-For simple questions, you do not need extended thinking at all.
-For complex multi-step problems — debugging a race condition, optimizing a database query, analyzing a complex contract — a generous thinking budget can be the difference between a mediocre answer and an excellent one.
+The budget_tokens parameter controls the volume of “thinking” Claude is permitted.
+A higher budget yields more thorough reasoning but slower responses and higher costs.
+Simple questions do not require extended thinking.
+For complex multi-step problems (debugging a race condition, optimizing a database query, analyzing a complex contract), a generous thinking budget can be the difference between a mediocre answer and an excellent one.

-In Claude Code, extended thinking is used automatically when the model encounters complex tasks.
-You do not need to configure it manually — the system allocates thinking budget based on the complexity of the request.
-This is one of the reasons Claude Code can autonomously solve multi-file bugs that would stump simpler tools.
+In Claude Code, extended thinking is invoked automatically when the model encounters complex tasks.
+No manual configuration is required; the system allocates a thinking budget based on the complexity of the request.
+This is one reason that Claude Code can autonomously resolve multi-file bugs that simpler tools cannot address.

 Tool Use and Function Calling

-Large language models are incredibly powerful, but they have fundamental limitations.
-They cannot check the current weather, look up a stock price, query your database, or send an email — at least, not on their own.
-Tool use (also called function calling) bridges this gap by allowing Claude to invoke external functions you define.
+Large language models are powerful, but they have fundamental limitations.
+They cannot check current weather, look up a stock price, query a database, or send an email on their own.
+Tool use (also called function calling) bridges this gap by allowing Claude to invoke external functions defined by the developer.

-When you provide Claude with tool definitions, it can decide when to call them, what arguments to pass, and how to incorporate the results into its response.
-This transforms Claude from a text generator into an intelligent agent that can take actions in the real world.
+When tool definitions are provided, Claude can decide when to call each tool, what arguments to pass, and how to incorporate the results into its response.
+This transforms Claude from a text generator into an agent capable of taking actions in external systems.

 import anthropic